Interivew by Sebastian Kamau

 You couldn’t live without…

-The amazing Biofabricate team including: Amy Congdon, Ben Kellogg and team, Cas Smith, Ali Schatschneider and Emma van der Leest who work crazily hard to put on an amazing event each year.
+The amazing Biofabricate team includes Amy Congdon, Ben Kellogg and team, Cas Smith, Ali Schatschneider and Emma van der Leest who work crazily hard to put on an amazing event each year.
 I couldn’t do it without them.